カール ヘンリック ファルク

 Senior Software Engineer at Khazana

 Leading the development of Khazana's LiquidFlow UI engine.
-I work together with customers, including major East Asian OEMs, on integrating LiquidFlow with their platforms, and developing and customizing the technology in accordance with customer requirements.
+Worked together with customers, including major East Asian OEMs, on integrating LiquidFlow with their platforms, and developing and customizing the technology in accordance with customer requirements.

 Contributing to the development of Khazana's SMAP UI framework for BREW, Android, and other platforms.
 Using SMAP and LiquidFlow I create new, innovative software products.
 Developing custom apps running on all three major Japanese mobile networks (NTT DoCoMo, KDDI au, and SoftBank) on Java MIDP and DoJa, BREW, and Android.